Home

 Igor Atalita

-Igor Atalita was born and raised in Curacao, Netherlands Antilles.
-Played acoustic bass for 8 years with the Curacao Symphony Orchestra.
+An original member of DLI, Igor Atalita was born and raised in Curacao, Netherlands Antilles, where he played acoustic bass for 8 years with the Curacao Symphony Orchestra.
 He moved to Boston in 1987 to pursue his studies at the Berklee College of Music.
 In 1993 Igor graduated with studies in performance and jazz composition.
-Igor has worked as a freelancer in the New York area since 1995, and has performed with artists like Giovanni Hidalgo, Puntilla, Bobby Sanabria, Mauricio Smith, Tito Puente Orchestra, Andy Montanez, India, Tito Nieves, and Pete "El Conde" Rodriguez just to name a few.
+Igor has worked as a freelancer in the New York area since 1995, and has performed with artists like Giovanni Hidalgo, Puntilla, Bobby Sanabria, Mauricio Smith, Tito Puente Orchestra, Andy Montanez, India, Tito Nieves, and Pete “El Conde” Rodriguez just to name a few.
 He was musical director of the Pathmark Hispanic Arts Festival.
-Igor has performed in the theatre productions "Four Guys Named Jose" and "Quien Mato a Hector LaVoe".
+Igor has performed in the theatre productions “Four Guys Named Jose” and “Quien Mato a Hector LaVoe”.
 Igor has toured Europe with Patato Valdez, the Ray Vega Jazz Group and the Bronx Horns.
 Igor's credits include performances at the Bern, Switzerland Jazz Festival and the Heineken Jazz Festival in Puerto Rico.
 Currently working with The Ray Vega Latin Jazz Group that recently performed at the Saratoga Jazz Festival in NY, he also recorded the last two Ray Vega CDs.